TommasoBelluzzo/FastHashes/README.md

 ### Requirements

-The library is os-agnostic (it has been developer under .NET Standard 2.0) and platform-agnostic, (both x86 and x64 environments are supported).
+The library is os-agnostic (it has been developed under .NET Standard 2.0) and platform-agnostic, (both x86 and x64 environments are supported).
 The project targets Visual Studio 2017.

 ### Performance Benchmarks